redhat-cip/dci-openshift-agent/README.md

 All files on these systems are NOT persistent between each `dci-openshift-agent` job as the RHOCP cluster is reinstalled at each time.
-Therefore, every expected customization and tests have to be automated from the DCI Jumpbox (by using hooks) and will therefore be applied after each deployment (More info at [Jumpbox Configuration](#jumpbox-configuration)).
+Therefore, every expected customization and tests have to be automated from the DCI Jumphost (by using hooks) and will therefore be applied after each deployment (More info at [Jumphost Configuration](#jumphost-configuration)).

 ## Optional DCI Access

-- We strongly advise the partners to provide the Red Hat DCI team with access to their jumpbox.
+- We strongly advise the partners to provide the Red Hat DCI team with access to their jumphost.
 This way, Red Hat engineers can help with initial setup and troubleshooting.
 - We suggest to run the `full virtualized` provided example first to understand how the `dci-openshift-agent` works before going to production with a real